 \subsection{Pareto Front Profiling on Transformer Space}

-Given the ever-growing size of language models it becomes of utmost importance to discover transformer variants which are efficient at inference time (latency) while remaining competitive in terms of different performance metrics.
-To that end, we apply MODNAS to the hardware-aware Transformer (HAT) search space from \citet{wang2020hat} on the WMT'14 En-De~\citep{jean2015montreal,machacek-bojar-2014-results} machine translation task.
-We pretrain the \metapredictor (see Appendix~\ref{app:meta_predictor_details} for details) on 2000 different architecture samples from the search space and then ran the search for 110 epochs (6 days on 8 NVidia RTX A6000) with the exact same hyperparameters as \citet{wang2020hat}.
-We refer to Appendix~\ref{app:search_spaces} for details on the HAT search space and the search hyperparameters.
-We evaluate MODNAS on all 3 devices (2 search and 1 test) and results shown in Figure~\ref{fig:hat_barplot} indicate that MODNAS outperforms all baselines with a higher hypervolume of the generated Pareto set.
-See Figure~\ref{fig:pareto_hat_full} for the corresponding Pareto fronts.
-Here, for HAT and HELP~\citep{lee2021help}, we evaluate the architectures provided in their papers.
+To demonstrate its effectiveness beyond image classification and CNN spaces, we apply MODNAS to the hardware-aware Transformer (HAT) search space from \citet{wang2020hat} on the WMT'14 En-De~\citep{jean2015montreal,machacek-bojar-2014-results} machine translation task.
+We pretrain the \metapredictor (details in Appendix~\ref{app:meta_predictor_details}) for 5 GPU hours on 2000 architecture samples from the search space and then conduct the search for 110 epochs (6 days on 8 NVIDIA RTX A6000 GPUs) using 2 search devices, adhering to the same hyperparameters as \citet{wang2020hat} to optimize for \emph{latency} and \emph{validation cross entropy loss}.
+We allocate to each baseline 2.5$\times$ more runtime budget than MODNAS, resulting in 1300 (RS-BO) to 6000 (MO-ASHA) total architecture evaluations, whereas MODNAS evaluates only 24 generated architectures.
+Details on the HAT search space and search hyperparameters are in Appendix~\ref{app:search_spaces}.
+We evaluate MODNAS on all 3 devices (2 search and 1 test) using the BLEU score, and results in Figure~\ref{fig:hat_barplot_pareto} show that MODNAS outperforms all baselines, achieving a higher hypervolume (left plot) of the generated Pareto fronts (right plot).
+For HAT, we evaluate the architectures provided in their paper.
+Additional results on other training devices and evaluation metrics are presented in Figures~\ref{fig:pareto_hat_full}, \ref{fig:hat_barplot} and \ref{fig:hat_barplot_sacre} in the Appendix.